Flemmie Pansy Kittrell: Early life and education

 Flemmie Pansy Kittrell was born to James and Alice Kittrell on December 25, 1904, in Henderson, North Carolina.
 Her parents, both sharecroppers, strongly believed in education and encouraged their children to excel academically.
 Her father often read stories and poems to the family of four girls and five boys.

 At age 11, Kittrell began working as a maid and cook during summer breaks to support her education.
 In 1919, at fifteen years old, Kittrell enrolled at the Hampton Institute (now Hampton University) in Hampton, Virginia, for a "work year" to finance her studies alongside scholarships.
 She attended the high school program at Hampton from 1920 to 1924 and later earned a B.S. in Home Economics from the institution in 1928.
 Two of her siblings also graduated from the Hampton Institute.

-She was initially interested in studying political science after high school, but a teacher encouraged her to consider home economics and shared the pioneering work of Ellen Henrietta Swallow Richards, the founder of home economics, who worked in sanitary engineering as one of the earliest female chemists, and the first woman to be admitted to the Massachusetts Institute of Technology.
-As Kittrell's illustrious career in home economics demonstrates, the application of scientific rigor and method to the running of the home greatly interested her.
+Kittrell was initially interested in studying political science after high school, but a teacher encouraged her to consider home economics and shared the pioneering work of Ellen Henrietta Swallow Richards, the founder of home economics, who worked in sanitary engineering as one of the earliest female chemists, and was the first woman to be admitted to the Massachusetts Institute of Technology.

 Encouraged by her professors, especially Thomas Wyatt Turner, Kittrell pursued graduate studies in home economics despite the barriers for Black women in higher education at the time.
-During a period when there were very few women or Black graduate students, Kittrell was awarded multiple scholarships to attend Cornell University.
-In 1929, she received the Julius Rosenwald Fund scholarship, and the Anna Cora Smith Fellowship awarded by the College of Home Economics at Cornell for her Master of Science.
+During a period when there were very few women or Black graduate students, she was awarded multiple scholarships to attend Cornell University.
+In 1929, Kittrell received the Julius Rosenwald Fund scholarship, as well as the Anna Cora Smith Fellowship awarded by the College of Home Economics at Cornell for her Master of Science.
 She was supported by a General Education Board fellowship (1933–1935) for her Ph.D.

-Despite initially being denied on-campus housing at Cornell because she was Black, she successfully negotiated with Cornell's president to be allowed to live in a campus dormitory.
+Despite initially being denied on-campus housing at Cornell because she was Black, Kittrell successfully negotiated with Cornell's president to be allowed to live in a campus dormitory.
 During her time at Cornell she made important connections, including meeting her most influential mentor, child behavior specialist, Ethel B. Waring.
 Over this time, she also attended summer classes at Columbia University and began to connect with colleagues who worked at the League of Nations, which provided networks for her future work abroad.

-She finished her M.S. in 1930, and in 1936, became the first African American woman to earn a Ph.D. in home economics and the first African American woman Ph.D. from Cornell University.
+After finishing her M.S. degree in 1930, Kittrell became, in 1936, the first African-American woman to earn a Ph.D. in home economics, as well as the first ever African-American woman to earn a Ph.D. from Cornell University.
 Her doctoral dissertation, A study on negro infant feeding practices in a selected community of North Carolina, examined high Black infant mortality rates and identified nutritional interventions such as improved milk formula use.